bplaat/neva-processor/README.md

 ## Memory I/O interface
 All input and output options of the computer are based on memory addresses.
 So you need to read or write to some specific addresses to communicate with other devices:
 ```
+0xfe = Read a ASCII character from the keyboard
 0xff = Write an ASCII character to the terminal display

 -- Only in the JavaScript simulator
-0xfc = x position
+0xfb = x position
-0xfd = y position
+0xfc = y position
-0xfe = 0 = move the pen to this position
+0xfd = 0 = move the pen to this position
        1 = line the pen to this position
        2 = clear the screen
 ```

 ## Online simulator and assembler